the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= TBD =

+* Tweak - Sending an empty `timezone` parameter to the REST API for an event no longer results in an error response and now properly clears the timezone for the event [100274]

 = [4.6.11.1] 2018-02-16 =

 * Fix - The render of the venue and organizer templates (thanks to Antonio and others for reporting this in our forums) [99550]